 - Height/Weight: 6’4″, 315 pounds

 A former five-star recruit and borderline top-10 player in his class, Jones has the look and feel of an NFL contributor.
-And as his limited tape thus far has shown, his physical talent has translated well at the collegiate level.
+But with just one full year of starting experience, has he developed enough to be relied upon early in his inevitable NFL career?

-Jones is an amped-up mover for his size, who can quickly widen and match opponents off the line in both phases.
-Going further, he’s an explosive athlete who can accelerate quickly when attacking space, using fast feet to pursue linebackers.
-He gets upfield with very little delay, and he gets good depth on his kick in pass protection.
+For his size, Jones is an amped-up mover, who can quickly widen and match opponents off the line in both phases.
+Similarly, he’s an explosive athlete who accelerates quickly when attacking space, using fast feet to pursue linebackers.
+Jones gets upfield with very little delay, and he gets good depth on his kick in pass protection.

 Beyond his explosiveness, Jones is a superb lateral mover who can tempo up around the apex to match surging rushers and close them off.
 The Georgia OT has the lateral agility to match defenders and quickly recover on inside/outside moves.
 For his size, he can change directions and reset his shoulder alignment in space very well.

 Expanding on his athleticism, Jones has good range in space.
 He can get out ahead of RBs and rumble downfield, surging into contact.
 Closer to the line, Jones is able to track across the formation as a pulling blocker on split-zone runs and run down space defenders.

 Athleticism is vital, but NFL tackles need more than that.
 They need power and strength.
 Those tools are readily available with Jones as well.
 His near-elite length and rotational freedom grant him high-level power capacity.

 On tape, the Georgia OT has proven himself able to torque and hold defenders in place with one-arm extensions.
 Upon extending, he uses his length to channel awesome power.
 With his hips, Jones generates additional torque and drives through rotations, sending defenders to the turf.